Blog

 Step 6: Establish the "voice" of your company or brand

 A brand's voice is its distinguishing "personality".
 This voice should match your company's goals with your target persona's language.
 Creating content that stands out will help your brand overcome the noise in the crowded digital marketplace.
-This voice should be consistent across all channels that your brand appears in.
+This voice should be consistent across all channels where your brand appears.

 Step 7: Make sure that your employer brand is visible on all key channels